tbs17/MathBERT/README.md

 The pretraining code is located at /mathbert/ and fine-tuning notebook is at /scripts/MathBERT_finetune.ipynb.
 Unfortunately, we can't release the fine-tuning data set per the data owner's request.
 All the packages we use is in the requirements.txt file.

+#### Legal
+MathBERT is MIT-licensed, refer to the LICENSE file in the top level directory.